Have you ever thought of what would happen if you wake up tomorrow and realize that your site is no longer functional?

 This is as important as customer support.
 WordPress is constantly changing with new features being added and bugs being fixed.
 All the WordPress plugins also need to be maintained and updated on a regular basis.
 They should be compatible with a fairly recent version of WordPress even if not with the latest version.
 If you look on the plugin page, it tells you when the plugin was last updated.
 Now, WordPress does give you a warning if the plugin was not updated for more than 2 years, so that’s easy.
 But, with a backup plugin, I would be slightly wary if it wasn’t updated in the last 6 – 8 months or so.
 That doesn’t necessarily mean that the plugin is broken, it just means that you should be cautious when you use it.

 It might be difficult to find a free plugin that gives you all the above mentioned features.
 You might have to pick what is more important and what works best for your site.
-Here are a couple of plugins that I use for myself and my clients.
+Here are a few plugins that I use for myself and my clients.